-The ACMS Accounts Office is available to assist instructors and TAs in all facets of using ACMS instructional facilities.
+The ACMS Help Desk is available to assist instructors and TAs in all facets of using ACMS instructional facilities.

 ACMS provides two distinct models for class account set-ups.
 Wherever possible, students are given accounts that match their OCE or personal account.